 If you decide on ‘No Risk’ then you should expect virtually no return, just the same amount of money available to you when you need it next.
 If you decide ‘Risk’ then the investment could go up or it could go down in value, but, in the short run at least, there’s no way to know where you’ll end up.
-They key point in dividing up the world this way, into these two buckets, forces you to realize the illusion of having both safety and a good return in the same investment.
+The key advantage to dividing up the world this way – into these two buckets – is that it forces you to realize the illusion of having both safety and a good return in the same investment.
 You can’t.
 Anyone who offers you both absolute safety and a good return is lying.
 Run away from them.

 In your question you’ve already hit on the key answer/problem in your question: Timing.
 If D might need the money within 3 years there’s no chance to earn a decent investment return, while also entirely protecting principal.